 Frank Turner & The Sleeping Souls

-Be sure to check out Gold Fields debut album, Black Sun, which is out now.
+Be sure to check out Frank Turners latest album, Tape Deck Heart, which is out now!

 Thank you for reading and be sure to share this Tumblr page with you’re friends, dogs, cats, shop worker, ex girlfriend, dolphin, pretty much anyone who enjoys music and awesomeness.
 Remember that If you want to experience more of what I have to say than be sure to click the follow button which looks like a cross on the top right corner of this page.
 Also be sure to follow me on twitter and to check out full galleries of my photography on flickr.